jspaleta/cloudwatch-explorer/README.md

 # AWS CloudWatch Metrics Explorer

-Something something collect metrics from AWS CloudWatch something.

 ## Overview

-The `cloudwatch-explorer` utility can be used to look for available cloudwatch metrics.
+The `cloudwatch-explorer` utility can be used to lookup available Cloudwatch metrics.

 ```